Last Updated on February 11, 2023

 Also known as American Bandogge Mastiff, American Mastiff, Swinford Bandog, MastiBull, or American Masti-Bull, this canine is one of your best bets to scare away would-be intruders.

 But don’t run out and buy a Bandogge too quickly.
 Do you think you have what it takes to be its owner?
 Keep reading to find out.

-Is a Bandog the same as a Pit Bull?
+Is an American Bandog the same as a Pit Bull?

 No, they’re not.
 Bandogges are hodgepodges of workingand guardingbreeds.
 They have a long history dating back to the 1200s and are said to come from Europe, where gamekeepers used them for hunting and fighting.

 In fact, “Bandog” is an Old English word that means “chain.”
 The term became part of this breed’s name, as many early Bandogges were kept chained during the day and let loose at night to protect the grounds.